erikyo/react-vanilla-lazyload/README.md

 LazyEl is used to lazy load any element, has a set of props that can be used to customize the lazy load (i.e. srcBg srcBgHDPI, dataBgMulti, dataBgMultiHidpi) used for backgrounds.
 It is typed as html element.

+- `bg` - The source of the background
-- `srcBg` - The source of the background
+- `bgHidpi` - The source of the hidpi background
-- `dataBgMulti` - The source of the background for multi resolution
+- `bgMulti` - The source of the background for multi resolution
-- `dataBgMultiHidpi` - The source of the background for multi resolution and hidpi
+- `bgMultiHidpi` - The source of the background for multi resolution and hidpi

 ```jsx
 <LazyEl srcBg={"https://github.com/erikyo/react-vanilla-lazyload/demos/images/440x560-01.webp"}/>